WooCommerce Catalog: Build a Product Table With or Without Online Purchasing

 Customers can also click on the column headers to order your products by that column – for example, to sort by price.

 Once they’ve chosen their products, they can easily add them to the cart and buy online.
 Or if you’ve disabled online ordering in WooCommerce, they can take whatever other actions you desire, such as phoning you to place an order.

 Easily create the ultimate product catalog

-In this tutorial, I have shown you how to create an interactive WooCommerce product catalog table.
+In this tutorial, I have shown you how to create an interactive WooCommerce catalog table.
 While the example I’ve given shows a popular use case, it may not meet your needs exactly.
-With almost 2 million websites using WooCommerce according to the latest stats, lots of sites need different types of product catalog.
+With almost 2 million websites using WooCommerce according to the latest stats, lots of sites need different types of product catalogs.

 Don’t worry, WooCommerce Product Table comes with many more options to refine your ultimate product catalog.
-For example, you can control how your table is ordered by default, and how may rows appear per page.
+For example, you can control how your table is ordered by default, and how many rows appear per page.
 You can let customers select quantities and variations directly from the WooCommerce product catalog view.
 You can add quick view lightboxes.
 Or even add-on options, if you’re using Product Table with the official Product Add-Ons plugin.
 You can control the responsive options and how the catalog behaves on different screen sizes.

 The WooCommerce Product Table plugin knowledge base contains full details of what you can do with this simple but powerful plugin.
 In no time, you can create the ultimate product catalog to attract your customers and increase your sales.